 And for the adult… you take a deep breath, too!

-Do you have any other tips for managing your first period in lockdown?
+Do you have any other tips for managing your first period or helping your teenager through theirs?
 Let us know in the comments below!